 Types of Wallets

-There are a few types of crypto wallets to consider.
-A cold wallet, or hardware wallet, is a physical device that you can disconnect from the internet to keep it secure.
-Cold wallets are the safest but also most expensive option.
+- Cold wallet: Also known as a hardware wallet, cold wallets are a physical device that you can disconnect from the internet to keep it secure.
+These are the safest but also the most expensive option.

-Hot wallets, or software wallets, are less expensive, but they stay connected to the internet, so they’re easier to hack.
+- Hot wallets: Also known as software wallets, are less expensive, but they stay connected to the internet, so they’re easier to hack.

-In 2020, the Securities and Exchange Commission filed a lawsuit against Ripple for allegedly selling $1.3 billion in unregistered securities, namely XRP.
+In 2020, the Securities and Exchange Commission filed a lawsuit against Ripple for allegedly selling $1.3 billion in unregistered securities.
 While Ripple never received any notices telling them to stop selling XRP, some large cryptocurrency exchanges delisted the coins from their exchanges and wallet services.
+This has made it harder to buy XRP.

-Courts are still working to determine the SEC’s goals and how those will determine cryptocurrency regulation requirements going forward.
+Courts are still working to determine the SEC’s goals and how those will determine cryptocurrency regulations going forward.
 However, the damage to Ripple’s reputation may have already been done.
+Though the case is ongoing, if the SEC wins in court it could make them the primary crypto regulator, which could be viewed positively or negatively by investors.

-FAQHere are the answers to some common questions about buying XRP.
+FAQHere are the answers to some of the most frequently asked questions regarding buying XRP.

-- The best way to purchase XRP is through a secure exchange that supports it, like Kraken or eToro.
+- The best way to purchase XRP is through a secure exchange that supports it, like Kraken.

-- How do I buy XRP in the U.S.?
+- Can you legally buy XRP in the U.S.?

 - Why can I not buy XRP?